coelhocaique/cinema-api/README.md

 You can also access the [Docker hub repository](https://hub.docker.com/repository/docker/coelhocaique/cinema-api)

+Note: Database is already populated with available movies, so it is good to start from http://localhost:8888/movies.
 ## About the solution

 For this project I chose to use Kotlin with Spring Reactive, because it is a stack I'm already familiar with, and provides full functional programming approach.